 Eggs of this species are rarely observed.
 They are yellow or whitish with a jelly-like surrounding.
 When these eggs are found, they are typically discovered in caves or similar habitats, suggesting that females lay eggs in dark, damp places.
 Larvae are similar to those of Eurycea cirrigera, although they lack the paired white spots.
 Hatchlings have some dark pigmentation, but this increases with age.
 They have a stream-lined body for life in faster water.
 Transformation occurs at around 2-2.5 inches in total length.

-Similar Species: The cave salamander (Eurycea lucifuga) is more orange-red with dark spots dorsally and a rounded tail with spots.
+There are several species that are morphologically similar to the Long-Tailed Salamander.
+The Cave Salamander (Eurycea lucifuga) is more orange-red with dark spots dorsally and a rounded tail with spots.
 These two species are often found in the same streams throughout southern Indiana.
-The southern two-lined salamander (Eurycea cirrigera) is generally smaller, has two distinct lines dorsally and a shorter unmarked tail.
+The Southern Two-Lined Salamander (Eurycea cirrigera) is generally smaller, has two distinct lines dorsally and a shorter unmarked tail.
 These two species are often found in the same streams throughout central and southern Indiana.
-The northern dusky salamander (Desmognathus fuscus) is more robust and generally brownish in coloration with a light line running from its eyes to its jaw.
+The Northern Dusky Salamander (Desmognathus fuscus) is more robust and generally brownish in coloration with a light line running from its eyes to its jaw.
 These two species are often found in the same streams throughout southeastern Indiana.

 Petranka, J. W. 1998.
 Salamanders of the United States and Canada.
 Smithsonian Institute Press, Washington D.C.